cxlvinchau/hips/docs/dev_api.rst

 Particularly, only the :func:`hips.heuristics._abstract_diving.AbstractDiving.dive` and :func:`hips.heuristics._abstract_diving.AbstractDiving.revert` methods need to be overriden.

-The *dive* method should be overwritten to follow the specific branching condition of the diving heuristic to be implemented.
+The *dive* method should be overridden to follow the specific branching condition of the diving heuristic to be implemented.
 This means :func:`adding <hips.models._mip_model.MIPModel.add_constraint>` either a new constraint or :func:`setting <hips.models._lp_model.LPModel.set_variable_bound>` the bound of a variable to restrict the feasible region to the corresponding subproblem.

 The *revert* method should be implemented to revert the MIP model to the state before any diving has happened.
 This method will be called at the end of a diving heuristic run, independent of the outcome.
-This behaviour is vital in case the heuristic would be used during the computations of another heuristic.
+This behaviour is vital in case the heuristic is used during the computations of another heuristic.